purpllblue/CareerFlow/README.md

 # CareerFlow

 **CareerFlow** is a modern web-based job application tracker built with **PHP, MySQL, Bootstrap, HTML, CSS, and JavaScript**.
-It is designed to help users organize and monitor their job search process, from managing applications and companies to tracking recruitment stages, deadlines, and important events.
+It is designed to help users organize and monitor their job search process, including job applications, companies, recruitment stages, deadlines, calendar events, notes, and personal profile information.

 ## ✨ Features

 * 📊 **Dashboard** — Overview of job applications and recruitment progress.
-* 💼 **Application Management** — Add, edit, and manage job applications.
+* 💼 **Application Management** — Add, edit, delete, and manage job applications.
-* 🏢 **Company Management** — Store and manage company information.
+* 🏢 **Company Management** — Add, edit, delete, and manage company information.
-* 📅 **Calendar** — Track interviews, deadlines, and other important recruitment events.
+* 📅 **Calendar Management** — Add, edit, and delete important recruitment events and deadlines.
+* 📝 **Notes Management** — Create, edit, and delete notes related to the job search process.
 * 👤 **Profile Management** — Manage personal profile information.
 * 🎨 **Theme Customization** — Choose between Blue, Pink, Purple, and Black themes.
 * 📂 **Collapsible Sidebar** — Expand or collapse the navigation sidebar.
-* 🔐 **Login & Logout** — Simple session-based authentication.
+* 🔐 **Login & Logout** — Session-based authentication for accessing the application.
-* 💾 **Persistent Preferences** — Theme and sidebar preferences are saved locally.
+* 💾 **Persistent Preferences** — Theme and sidebar preferences are saved locally in the browser.

 ## 🛠️ Built With